Fine Art Sculptor.

 Forming The Idea

-The concept for my current piece grew over a period of time.
+The concept for this piece grew over a period of time.
 I can remember more than a year ago having a feeling for flame-like forms and sketching them.
 Some time later, I saw a documentary on archaeology where I learned the importance of the beautiful symbol of the triskelion: the interconnected three-legged spiral.
 Still later I became interested in the quirky philosophy of Soren Kierkegaard and, becoming aware of connections between it and the triskelion symbolism, a synthesis occurred between this and my previous flame shapes idea.
 After a number of sketches this lead to my current design.
 For a more detailed description of how, in this case, philosophy and sculpture go hand in hand please see the Tab: “Philosophy and Sculpture”.

 The process I am following for this piece is fairly typical of my way of working, although actually each idea and block of stone requires a slightly different approach.
 I do all the work, of all the stages myself.
 This has the advantage of having full control over the process and of never needing to make adjustments (albeit minor ones) to the sculpture due to someone else’s way of working.